-OCCUPATION AND USE OF THE CMA FOR PORT CONSTRUCTION, OPERATION, AND MAINTENANCE
+OCCUPATION AND Use of CMAUSE OF THE CMA FOR PORT CONSTRUCTION, OPERATION, AND MAINTENANCE

-- 202. These consents authorise the consent holder to occupy, on an exclusive basis, and use for the purposes of these consents (including port construction, operation, and maintenance): - (a) those parts of the Whangārei Harbour being the proposed reclamation area (for the period such occupation is necessary); and - (b) those parts of the Whangarei Harbour containing all approved port structures, including batter slopes, as shown on plan CO3 contained in Appendix 1.

-- 203. These consents authorise the consent holder to occupy, on a nonexclusive basis, and use for the purposes of these consents (including port operation and maintenance) an area generally within a line [60] metres seaward of all approved port structures and the proposed reclamation area, as shown on plan C03 contained in Appendix 1. - 204.
-The Water Taxi Pontoon is to be completed within twelve (12) months of Practical Completion. - 205.
+- 165-202.
+These consents authorise the consent holder to occupy, on an exclusive basis, and use for the purposes of these consents (including port construction, operation, and maintenance): - a-(a) those parts of the Whangārei Harbour being the proposed reclamation area (for the period such occupation is necessary); and - b-(b) those parts of the Whangārei Harbour containing all approved port structures plus an area generally within a line [60] metres seaward of all approved port structures and the proposed reclamation area, as shown on the Northport Area of CMA Occupation Plan [insert plan ref XXXX, which should include GPS coordinates]-, including batter slopes, as shown on plan C03 contained in Appendix 1. - 166:203.
+These consents authorise the consent holder to occupy, on a nonexclusive basis, and use for the purposes of these consents (including port operation∑ and maintenance) an area generally within a line sixty-[60] metres seaward of all approved port structures and the proposed reclamation area, as shown on the Northport Area of CMA Occupation Plan [insert plan ref XXXX, which should include GPS coordinates] plan C03 contained in Appendix 1. - 204.
+The Water Taxi Pontoon is to be completed within twelve (12) months of Practical Completion. - 167.205.
 Notwithstanding condition 202, the consent holder must allow for reasonable public recreational access on the Water Taxi Pontoon, except as required to ensure operational or public safety, or in an emergency response scenario.